 FBU South, South Australia series

-Preparing for your banking relationship of 2020 – Matt O’Dea
+Preparing for your banking relationship – Matt O’Dea

 The way banks are required to do business has changed since the Royal Commission and COVID 19 is causing additional disruption to financial services.